 3. Promote AML/CFT innovation that is designed to assist financial inclusion

-- Reduce barriers to financial inclusion by developing and implementing new solutions
+- Reduce barriers to financial inclusion by developing and implementing aml software solutions.

 4. Develop and convey dynamic, technology-neutral, outcomes-based policies and regulatory approaches to innovation that are consistent with the risk-based approach